 Preparing Data

-Sound is read in from a file in a 1 dimensional array using a function that also logs keystrokes.
-The key logging that is recorded is the purposes of analysis, and is not used during training.
+Sound is read in from a file in a 1-dimensional array using a function that also logs keystrokes.
+The key logging that is recorded is for the purpose of analysis, and is not used during training.
 The recording quality was at 44.1 KHz sample, which is at the higher end of quality in comparison to previous research.
 The sound data is converted to a vector array in the format of [x0 x1 x2 x3 x4 …] where each number x represents the signal of the audio, and each position in the array represents the position in time n.
 Turning the sound data into this type of an array makes for efficient calculation.

 Past research shows that taking the Mel Frequency Coefficient Cepstrum (MFCC) is the most effective transformation that can be done to the audio file.
 Each click is detected with the window size measured.
 The window of audio X is converted